realfrancisyan/realfrancisyan.github.io/_app/_pages/about.md

 desc:
 ---

-Hey, I am Jiajun Yan, a junior Web Developer currently based in Guangzhou, China with strong interests in React, Vue and JavaScript performance.
+Hey, I am 我的前端周报, a junior Web Developer currently based in Guangzhou, China with strong interests in React, Vue and JavaScript performance.

 Graduated from [Cardiff University](https://en.wikipedia.org/wiki/Cardiff_University), Wales with a Master’s degree in Computing (Distinction), where I found myself truly passionate about Web Technologies, travel and making friends.